Kourtney Kardashian Rocks Patent Leather Bell Bottoms As She Visits Tokyo

 In both photos, Kourtney wore a full face of makeup, including darkened and groomed brows, smoky eyes, black mascara and liner, and a neutral-colored pout.
 When all was said and done in this two-picture social media update, this traveling star looked as if she was more than ready to take on Tokyo.

-As is typical of Kourtney’s posts, a number of fans flocked to Instagram to take in the mom of three’s striking photo in which the reality star greeted them with “good evening” in Japanese.
-Her followers were enamored with the trendy look she rocked while visiting Tokyo, rewarding the post with more than 320,000 likes and more than 1,300 comments within an hour of going live.
+As is typical of Kourtney’s posts, a number of fans flocked to Instagram to take in the mom-of-three’s striking photo.
+The reality star greeted them in the caption with “good evening” in Japanese.
+Her followers were enamored with the trendy look that she rocked while visiting Tokyo, rewarding the post with more than 320,000 likes and more than 1,300 comments within an hour of going live.

-One like came from model EmRata, while Kourtney’s friend Scott Cunha remarked with two black heart emoji.
+One like came from model Emily Ratajkowski, while Kourtney’s friend, Scott Cunha, remarked with two black heart emoji.
 Many followed Scott’s lead, with all kinds of the popular symbols — including red hearts, clown faces, heart-eye faces, rings, praying hands, and flames emoji — decorating the comments section of the post.

 Others simply wrote words to express their thoughts.